3mdistal/shoroukelkobrosi.com/apps/alicealexandra.com/README.md

 While I'm not looking for contributions to the codebase, **please feel free to leave issues if you notice any bugs or have an idea of how something can be refactored.** I work in public in order to learn (and teach where I can).
 And, I'm currently working on opening up this space for more community engagement and eventual collaboration.

 In the meantime, enjoy the mess that's here.
 Lots of components are in-between implementations (half one thing, half another).
 I hope to refactor everything to be more consistent soon, but right now I'm in a _at least it works_ phase as I prepare to share my blog and studio content more on my social media.

+Please note that this project is licensed under specific terms.
+You can find the details in the [License](license.md) file.